jamesneimanconsulting/Agora-Signaling-Tutorial-Java/README.en.md

 *其他语言版本： [简体中文](README.md)*

-This open source sample project demonstrates how to quickly integrate the Agora Signaling SDK for a simple Signal multi-instance or Signal single-instance JAVA chat application.
+This open source sample project demonstrates how to quickly integrate the Agora Signaling SDK for a simple multi-instance Signaling or single-instance Signaling JAVA chat application.

 The following features are included in this sample project:

-- Create multiple Signal instances or single Signal instances (the example project has two entries, SingleSignalObjectMain is Signal single instance entry, and MulteSignalObjectMain2 is Signal multi-instance entry)
+- Create multiple Signaling instances or single Signaling instances (the example project has two entries, SingleSignalObjectMain is the entrance of Signaling single instance and MulteSignalObjectMain2 is the entrance of Signaling multi-instance)
 - Create a target account and log in
 - Select chat mode (1.
 Peer-to-peer private chat 2.
 Into the channel, multi-person chat group to chat)
 - Type in the account name or channel name of the other party (decided by the chat mode of the previous step)